Why everyone hates online meetings in 2021 (and how to change it)

 Asking questions, conducting real-time surveys, or handing over control can help engage participants.
 However, again, transmission problems might occur if your webinar platform isn’t able to manage multiple users at once (which today is a must).

-You may also run into trouble if an employee wishes to share something with you on their screen.
+You may also run into trouble if an employee wishes to share something with you on their screen - for example, if your lead designer needs to go over a content strategy, or your marketer wants help with analytics.
 You'll usually be expected to install software, activate screen sharing, and give them access to the main screen.
 These processes are time-consuming and can result in a meeting situation getting out of your control.

 Actually, you can avoid these issues with a platform that enables you to: